derive4j/derive4j/README.md

 }
 ```
 # Catamorphisms
 are generated for recursively defined datatypes.
-So that you can rewrite the above ```eval``` method with into:
+So that you can rewrite the above ```eval``` method into:
 ```java
 	public static Integer eval(Expression expression) {
 		Expressions